dgaydukov/cert-spring5/files/spring5.md

 ###### Spring Utils
 `AnnotationUtils` - can be useful when you want to find some annotation that you can't get by default.
-By default `getAnnotation` search only annotation of a class itself, so if we have Ann1=>Ann2=>OutClass, only Ann2 would be visible.
+By default java `Class.getAnnotation` search only annotation of a class itself, so if we have Ann1=>Ann2=>OutClass, only Ann2 would be visible.
-Of course we can write recursive function to retreive all annotations up to the top, but it's better to use `AnnotationUtils.findAnnotation`.
+Of course we can write recursive function to retrieve all annotations up to the top, but it's better to use `AnnotationUtils.findAnnotation`.
 ```java
 import java.lang.annotation.Retention;
 import java.lang.annotation.RetentionPolicy;